sankalpsingha/CurrencyMan/README.md

 A test page is included to verify the extension's functionality:

 1. Open `test-page.html` in Chrome after installing the extension
-2. The page contains various currency formats to test the highlighting and conversion features
+2. The page contains various currency formats to test the conversion feature
-3. Hover over any highlighted currency to see the conversion
+3. Select any currency value on the page to see the conversion

 ## API Information